Amended, Board of Trustees July 15, 2025

 - It is not in the public interest to force a reader to accept the prejudgment of a label characterizing any expression or its author as subversive or dangerous.

 - It is the responsibility of publishers and librarians, as guardians of the people’s freedom to read, to contest encroachments upon that freedom by individuals or groups seeking to impose their own standards or tastes upon the community at large; and by the government whenever it seeks to reduce or deny public access to public information.
+It is the responsibility of publishers and librarians to give full meaning to the freedom to read by providing books that enrich the quality and diversity of thought and expression.
+By the exercise of this affirmative responsibility, they can demonstrate that the answer to a “bad” book is a

 American Library Association Freedom to View Statement (excerpt)

 - To provide the broadest access to film, video, and other audiovisual materials because they are a means for the communication of ideas.
-Liberty of circulation is essential to insure the constitutional guarantee of freedom of expression.
+Liberty of circulation is essential to ensure the constitutional guarantee of freedom of expression.

 - To protect the confidentiality of all individuals and institutions using film, video, and other audiovisual materials.